lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 110000001
 ```

-To serialize this and send it over the network, I do the following:
+To serialize this and send it over the network, we do the following:

 1. Add an extra bit = 1: